-- Problems with the mucus: the cervical mucus in the some females sometimes has anti sperm properties, rendering them unable to conceive.
-In these patients IVF can result in a pregnancy.
+- Problems with the mucus: the cervical mucus in some females sometimes has anti-sperm properties, rendering them unable to conceive.
+In these patients, IVF can result in a pregnancy.

-- Auto immune disorder: if the patient is suffering from any auto immune disease, his/her own antibodies might end up killing the egg, sperm or the resulting embryo.
+- Autoimmune disorder: if the patient is suffering from an autoimmune disease, his/her own antibodies might end up killing the egg, sperm or the resulting embryo.
 In this scenario, IVF provides the solution.

 - Low sperm count: if the male partner has a very low sperm count then, surgical sperm retrieval procedures are done to extract sperms and IVF is carried out.

-- Low sperm motility: if the sperms are not motile enough, the fertilisation is done with the help of procedures like intracytoplasmic sperm injection (ICSI).
+- Low sperm motility: if the sperms are not motile enough, the fertilization is done with the help of procedures like intracytoplasmic sperm injection (ICSI).

 - Low sperm quality: if the sperms are not of good quality, then a procedure called as intracytoplasmic morphologically selected sperm injection (IMSI) is used to select superior sperms for the process of fertilization.